boniolp/tsb-kit/docs/algorithms/Clustering.md

 ![icon](../../images/method_icons/clustering.png "icon")
 # Clustering-based methods

-## Norma
+## NormA

-This method identifies the normal pattern based on clustering and calculates each point's effective distance to the normal pattern.
+NormA [Boniol and Linardi et al. 2021] is a clustering-based algorithm that summarizes the time series with a weighted set of sub-sequences.
+The normal set (weighted collection of sub-sequences to feature the training dataset) results from a clustering algorithm (Hierarchical), and the weights are derived from cluster properties (cardinality, extra-distance clustering, time coverage).

 ### Example